Artists at the Point series begins with three local artists

-OSPREY — Three area artists will be among the first series of one-person shows in Historic Spanish Point’s Visitors Center new gallery.
+OSPREY — Three area artists will be among the first series of one-person shows in the new gallery in the Historic Spanish Point’s Visitors Center.

 The gallery is at 337 North Tamiami Trail in Osprey.